Alternative Dispute Resolution

 As a business you would obviously prefer to avoid any legal dispute that may detract from the day to day running of what you do.
 However, it is a commercial reality that disputes do arise.
 When you are faced with that situation you want to be able to rely on legal advice that is clear, proactive and above all commercial.
 You want to be offered a range of practical solutions and options that reflect the nature and value of the dispute.

-At Tilly Bailey & Irvine we focus on the creation of solutions whether that is dispute avoidance and management, alternative dispute resolution (such as mediation) or litigation as a last resort.
+Our team of specialists will focus on the creation of solutions whether that is dispute avoidance and management, alternative dispute resolution (such as mediation) or litigation as a last resort.

 We will devise a strategy that suits your business and budget, at all times providing up front and continuous costs information.
 We are therefore representing your interests with commitment and determination but at the same time never losing sight of our client’s commercial needs.